farhan0167/otto-m8/README.md

 ## ♾️ Wait, what is Otto-m8?

-otto-m8 (automate) lets users spin up a wide range of AI models, starting from Traditional deep learning models to large language models, all through a flowchart like user interface.
-At its core, otto-m8 will deploy a Docker container of your workflow that you can use as an API to integrate with your existing workflows, build a AI assistant chatbot or use it as a standalone API/application.

-The idea is simple-provide a easy-to-use user interface to spin up AI models.
-A lot of code needed to run AI models(both LLMs and traditional deep learning models) are boilerplate code blocks, including the deployments which is more often than not is a REST API serving the model.
-The goal of otto-m8 is not only to abstract that through code but to abstract the entire process into a UI.
-Otto-m8 operates with a Input, Process, Output paradigm, where every flow has some form of input, that gets processed via a series of processes, and then an output.
+otto-m8 (automate) is a low code platform that allows users to build AI/ML workflows through a flowchart like UI.
+To be more specific, its a platform that aims to abstract away the code needed to launch deep learning based workflows, where a workflow could mean just using an AI model by itself, or integrating with other third party API's.

+Imagine the following scenario: you have trained a deep learning model and pushed the model to Huggingface Hub.
+While you could potentially host your model using their Inference API, you want to integrate your model with a LLM or some other function to make your model useful.
+This is where otto-m8 comes in by:
+1) Allowing you to chain your model with other models and integrations visually, which we'll call a workflow.
+2) Serve that workflow as a REST API that other users could consume from.

+To take it a step further, consider otto-m8 as a visual infrastructure platform that creates a deployable docker container hosting your ML model and business logic.

 ## 🚀 Getting Started